mviereck/x11docker/paper.md

 A common way to allow GUI applications in containers is by providing a web server within the container and rendering an HTML-based GUI in a web browser, e.g. as Jupyter notebooks [@project_jupyter-proc-scipy-2018].
 Further possibilities are an xrdp server, VNC server, SSH server or xpra server within the container.
-These solutions require some specific setup and provide a rather slow interaction due to a lot of network data transfer.

 # References